 Do I Need a Foreclosure Attorney?

-If you're facing foreclosure, hiring a lawyer might be a good idea—and when it might not be necessary.
+If you're facing a foreclosure, find out when hiring a lawyer is a good idea—and when it might not be necessary.

 What Does It Mean to “Default” on a Mortgage Loan?